Hays Child & Youth Risk Management Strategy

 Requirements for organisations

-The Working with Children (Risk Management and Screening) Act 2000 (the Act) and the Working with Children (Risk Management and Screening) Regulation 2011 in Queensland require regulated organisations to develop and implement a child and youth risk management strategy (CYRMS) which aims to keep children and young people safe.
-The penalty for not developing and implementing a CYRMS is $2,523 (as at 1 July 2017).
+The Working with Children (Risk Management and Screening) Act 2000 (the Act), the Working with Children (Risk Management and Screening) Regulation 2020 and the Working with Children (Risk Management and Screening) and Other Legislation Amendment Act 2024 in Queensland require regulated organisations to develop and implement a child and youth risk management strategy (CYRMS) which aims to keep children and young people safe.
+The penalty for not developing and implementing a CYRMS is up to $3,338 (as at 1st July 2025).
 The eight mandatory requirements of a CYRMS are:

 Commitment